 Is funding support available?

 We understand the financial pressures that many families face and to help ease this, we offer a means-tested Priority Fund (only available to those living in the UK) to help some families cover the cost of using Brainwave.
 If you are interested in finding out more about our Priority Fund, please contact us via email firstname.lastname@example.org

 Everyone attending Brainwave is expected to pay a deposit for their appointment, including those who receive support from the Priority Fund.
-If you will struggle to pay for your deposit, please contact your nearest Centre or email email@example.com
+If you will struggle to pay for your deposit, please contact via email email@example.com

 What are the fundraising talks?